- Japan become the fourth nation to win the Women's World Cup

-Following in the footsteps of Norway (1995), USA (1991, 1999) and Germany (2003, 2007), Japan became only the fourth women’s world champions becoming among the true greats of the sport.
+Following in the footsteps of Norway (1995), USA (1991, 1999) and Germany (2003, 2007), Japan became only the fourth women’s world champions and one of the true greats of the sport.
 "We definitely wanted a medal, but I never would have dared to dream that we'd win it or that I would win the adidas Golden Boot," said midfield maestro Sawa, who also received the adidas Golden Ball as the tournament's best player.

 The competition sprang a number of surprises.
 Few predicted that Norway would be packing their bags by the end of the group stage, fewer still that reigning champions, hosts and favourites Germany would bow out in the quarter-finals along with fellow 2007 finalists Brazil.